usgs/landslides-metadata/README.md

-# EQIL_metadata
+# landslides-metadata

 ## Introduction

-EQIL_metadata is a supplemental tool used to create metadata files, following the USGS geospatial metadata format, for a data series release of numerous ground failure inventories (Schmitt and others, 2017).
+landslides-metadata is a supplemental tool used to create metadata files, following the USGS geospatial metadata format, for a data series release of numerous ground failure inventories (Schmitt and others, 2017).
 The purpose of the code is to streamline and semi-automate the production of metadata for projects like this that require numerous individual metadata files.
 The code takes metadata information, compiled into a csv file, for a series of data sets and produces separate XML metadata files for each data set.
-The code documentation can be found at: https://github.com/kbiegel-usgs/EQIL_metadata
+The code documentation can be found at: https://github.com/usgs/landslides-metadata

 The format for USGS geospatial metadata can be found here:  https://www.fgdc.gov/standards/projects/FGDC-standards-projects/metadata/base-metadata/v2_0698.pdf